 Notices of Claimed Copyright Infringement

-“Notice-and-notice” is the nickname for the regime put into place by sections 41.25 and 41.26 of the Copyright Act, which came into force on January 2, 2015.
-The rules require digital network providers, like Internet Service Providers (ISPs) and Virtual Private Networks (VPNs), to forward notices sent by copyright owners to users whose electronic location, like an Internet Protocol (IP) address, the copyright owner claims is the source of possible infringement.
+“Notice-and-notice” is the nickname for the regime put into place by sections 41.25 and 41.26 of the Copyright Act.
+These rules require digital network providers (like ISPs and VPNs) to forward notices sent by copyright owners to internet users whose network identification (Internet Protocol address) may have infringed copyright.

 To comply with the regime, the notices must identify:

-As an intermediary, the University has no knowledge of the contents of the notice, nor of what you do on the Internet.
-We cannot take a position on the accuracy of the notice, and we do not know what further steps its sender will take, if any.
+The University's role in the notice and notice regime is solely to send the notice to the user and retain records.
+The University has no knowledge of the accuracy of any notice you receive, nor of what you do on the Internet.
+We cannot know what further steps its sender will take, if any.

-What we can tell you is that a private party’s notice does not mean there has been any legal ruling.
-Only a court can do that.
+What we can tell you is that receiving a notice does not mean there has been a legal ruling.
+Only a court can determine whether there has been copyright infringement and the consequences for this.